webpack/webpack.js.org/content/guides/build-performance.md

 }
 ```

-use the `include` field to apply the loader only to a subset of modules:
+Use the `include` field to only apply the loader modules that actually need to be transformed by it:

 ``` js
 {